CLICK HERE to Complete a Membership Application Today!

 structure reflecting the income diversity among the membership in various parts of the world.
 Based on the recommendations of the Membership Task Force at the subsequent 2016 London meeting, the Board of Governors approved a new tiered dues structure, and at the 2017 New Orleans meeting agreed to implement these changes with the rollout of the new INS Website in 2017.
 The changes in dues are based on the World Bank classification of Country Income Groups, which can be found at http://chartsbin.com/view/2438.

 2018 and 2019 Tiered Dues Structure:

-Discounts for Regular and Associate Members in High, Middle, Low-Middle, and Low-Income countries are based on a percentage of the dues for members in High Income Countries using World Bank Country Income classification.
+Discounts for Professional and In-Training Members in High, Middle, Low-Middle, and Low-Income countries are based on a percentage of the dues for members in High Income Countries using World Bank Country Income classification.
 Adjusted amounts will be rounded to the nearest USD.

 - High-Income countries: 150 USD

 - High-Middle-Income countries: 50% of Dues for High Income category